UL7RA/FiioM6PlaylistAdaptUpload/README.md

-# FiioM6PlaylistAdaptUpload
+# Fiio M6 Playlist Adapt Upload
-A simple Python script that converts Windows-like paths to Unix, then uploads via FTP.
+A simple Python script that converts Windows-like paths to Unix from a playlist, then uploads via FTP

 ## Usage
 Set hostAddress, hostPort, username, password, original file name, processed file name (which will appear on your device), the directory where to upload the playlist file.